Dimibe/grouped_list/README.md

 The parameter `groupByValue` has the return type of the defined `groupBy` function.

 #### Optional Parameters:
+* `order`: By default it's GroupedListOrder.ASC.
+Change to GroupedListOrder.DESC for reversing the group sorting.
 * `separator`: A Widget which defines a separator between items inside a section.
 * `sort`: A bool which defines if the passed data should be sorted by the widget.
 By default it's true.